EnviroDIY/EnviroDIY_Mayfly_Logger/doc/Intro_GettingStarted.md

 * Onboard realtime clock (RTC) (DS3231)
 * Solar lipo battery charging
 * Bee module socket
-* 2 LEDs, 1 user programmable pushbutton
+* 2 LEDs, 1 user programmable push-button
 * 3.3v main board voltage, additional 5-volt boost circuity for external devices
 * Two 20-pin headers for accessing all available I/O pins
 * 6 Grove-style sockets for easy connections to sensors and devices

 The memory card socket, RTC, and solar charging features make it very easy to use this board for data logging and low-power operation.
 But it can also be used by itself, or with a wide variety of devices and accessories.
 The Mayfly can be powered by a 3.7v lithium battery or through the microUSB port.
 Programming can be done through the microUSB port or via the FTDI header.

 ## Hardware Details